Dakotah Popehn: Early career

 Before she began running, Popehn was a goalie for the St. Francis-North Branch girls hockey team.

 She then started running at St. Francis High School in St. Francis, Minnesota, where she competed in cross country and track and field.

 After graduating from high school in 2013, Popehn started her collegiate running career at Northern State University in Aberdeen, South Dakota.
-While competing for the Northern State Wolves, she was a five-time NCAA DII National Qualifier and a two time All-American.
+While competing for the Northern State Wolves, she was a five-time NCAA Division II National Qualifier and a two time All-American.
 Her best track championship finish came in 2017 as a junior, when she finished 6th in the 10,000 meters.

 Her senior year, she and her teammate Sasha Hovind were the lone Wolves at the NCAA Division II cross country championships.
 Popehn finished 34th in 21:39.

 From 2014 to 2016, she also raced and won the Eugene Curnow Trail Marathon, a grueling 26.2 miles course near the city of Duluth, Minnesota, that follows southern segments of the Superior Hiking Trail.